Semantics meets attractiveness: Choice by salience: Choice by salience

 For the RMR model, \citet[Proposition~1]{KalaiRubinsteinSpiegler2002} show that any choice on a ground set of size $n$ can be always rationalized by $n-1$ linear orders.
 The crucial point here is that the RMR model imposes no constraints on the linear order that can be used to rationalize a \textit{specific} menu.

 On the contrary, any RS $\langle \succsim,\L\rangle$ requires the rationales in $\L$ to be \textit{directly} connected to the menus they rationalize: each linear order $\rhd_x$ in $\L$ carries a label, and a menu $A$ can only be rationalized by an order whose label is a maximally salient items of $A$.
-Even in the limit case of a total absence of salience judgements (i.e., $\succsim \:= \{(x,x,): x \in X\}$), there is still a condition to be verified: $\rhd_x \in \L$ can rationalize $A \in \X$ only if $x \in A$.
-This necessary condition implies that the proof of Proposition~1 in \cite{KalaiRubinsteinSpiegler2002} does not work for an RS.
-However, we still have:
+This necessary condition implies that the proof of Proposition~1 in \cite{KalaiRubinsteinSpiegler2002} does not carry over the RS approach.
+However, similarly to the RMR model, we still have:

 \begin{theorem} There are moody choices. \end{theorem}